KelvinTegelaar/RunAsUser/README.md

 $scriptblock = { "Hello world" }
 invoke-ascurrentuser -scriptblock $scriptblock -CaptureOutput

-If you are executing in a context that results in a "Win32ErrorCode 5" access denied you may need to set the -Breakaway flag.
+If you are executing in a context that results in a "Win32ErrorCode 5" access denied you may need to set the -Breakaway switch.
+The -Breakaway switch will start the process with CREATE_BREAKAWAY_FROM_JOB which starts the process outside any [job]https://learn.microsoft.com/en-us/windows/win32/procthread/job-objects the caller may be in.

 **Examples:**